By Paul Taylor

 There's no doubt that seaweed is jam-packed full of nutrients (e.g., vitamins A, B, C, the minerals copper, magnesium, zinc, plus omega 3 fatty acids, etc) and so, quite rightly it deserves to be called a "superfood".

 But it's probably best to consume only small amounts occasionally, not every day.
 And if there is some kind of hair growth promoting effect, then that's a bonus!

 I did so simply because my parents live near the coast and, having studied nutrition (a lot), I knew there were many potential nutritional and health benefits by eating it in small amounts.

-So I followed the basic advice for collecting and preparing it (see next section) and tried several types.
+So, as an experiment, I followed the basic advice for collecting and preparing it (see next section) and tried several types.
 Here's a very quick seaweed review for you from my own experience:

 Bladderwrack - No, definitely not a fan!

-Sea lettuce - nice!
+Sea lettuce - very nice.

 Go to a clean beach (no sewage pipes close by!) when it's low tide (you can get this from a tide timetable) with some plastic bags and scissors or knife.

 Rinse it in fresh water (or soak it in fresh water for a few hours to reduce the salt content), then spread it out to dry.

 Once dry, you can store it for months.
 Before cooking it, soak the dry seaweed in fresh water for a few hours.